Sony’s main Android APIs all in one package

 For both of these updates to work, the end user needs to update their SmartWatch 2 to the latest firmware.

-The new version of the Sony Add-on SDK also includes new functionalities in the Small App API:
+The new version also includes new functionalities in the Small App API:

 - From this release, you can start any Small App from a related full-scale application.
 For example, a movie streaming app can launch a Small App that is a web browser where the user can look up more information about the movie playing, or search for what to watch next.